Start with the operating model

 - Require one contractor folder or upload set per bidder.

-- Keep RFP, PTE, submissions, and PTC responses in their correct workflow areas.
+- Keep RFP, criteria, submissions, and clarification responses in their correct package areas.

 Committee readiness